bukiro/PECS/README.md

 You can create new items on the fly, or if you're the one running the server, you can add custom content of every kind - ancestries, classes, items, feats... start at src/assets/json and go from there!

-PECS was created under the Paizo Inc. Community Use Policy and the Open Game License, and is available completely free.
+PECS was gratefully created under the [Paizo Inc. Community Use Policy](https://paizo.com/community/communityuse) and the Open Gaming License v1.0a, and is neither endorsed nor recognized bz Paizo.
+It is completely free.

 # Working demo [HERE](http://bukiro.github.io/PECS-Demo)